Shiihon/MiniProject_group15/README.md

   - It automatically captures non-linear relationships and feature interactions - such as how 'YearsAtCompany ' and 'JobSatisfaction' could affect attrition together.
   - It provides feature importance scores, which are helpful for interpretability in an HR context.

+### For the clustering task of segmenting employees into meaningful groups
+- We used KMeans Clustering, an unsupervised learning algortihm that groups data points based on similarity across selected features.
+- The goal was to identify natural segments in th eworkforce based on factors such as income, age, job satisfaction, and years at the company.
+- KMeans was chosen because:
+ -  it's a simple, yet powerful algorithm that works well for identifying patterns in datasets.
+ - Allowed us to divide employees into distinct groups without needing labeled outcomes.
+ - We could use the silhuette score to evaluate and choose the most optimal number of clusters.
+Which in our case was K = 2, based on our silhouette score of 0.2001.

 ### How accurate is your solution of prediction?
 Explain the meaning of the quality measures.
 #### For the classification task of predicting employee attrition
 - The model achieved an overall accuracy of 85.9% on the test set but it seems imbalanced